LoginRadius/engineering-portal/content/blog/speed-up-python-code/index.md

 # A Few Ways to Speed Up Your Python Code

 Python, one of the most popular languages all over the world.
 Now-a-days it is being used in compititive programming also because of it's simple syntax and rich libraries.
 Most the us probably started coding with Python.
 At first everything goes simple and easy.
-But when problem hard algorithmic problem most of us suffer from `Time Limit  Exceeded`.
+But while solving hard algorithmic problem most of us suffer from `Time Limit  Exceeded`.
 However it is not a problem of Python, it is the programmer's problem.
-It a programmer writes efficient programme it will get `Accepted` for sure.
+I am not saying that python is not slow but if a programmer writes efficient programme it will get `Accepted` for sure.
 Here is some tips to speed up your python programme.

 ## Use proper data structure